Iterative RNDOP-Optimal Anchor Placement for Beyond Convex Hull ToA-based Localization: Performance Bounds and Heuristic Algorithms: Introduction

 \subsubsection{Min-Max DOP-optimal Iterative Anchor Placement Schemes for 2D and 3D Positioning}

 Using the asymptotic equivalence between the weighted DOP and weighted RNDOP optimization problems, we show that a robust DOP-optimal anchor configuration is almost invariant to the targets' distance as long as it is far away outside the anchors' convex hull.
 We then formulate a min-max RNDOP-optimal anchor placement problem under practical conditions such as (a) minimum anchor separation constraints, that are often imposed to ensure adequate device isolation, UAV safety, etc., and (b) box constraints, that approximately model the shape of terrestrial vehicles (such as trucks/buses), and the airspace above tall buildings.
 Unfortunately, the resultant problem is non-convex and intractable.
 To overcome this, we propose an iterative scheme, where a single anchor is added to the existing set of anchors at each iteration to minimize the maximum RNDOP.
 Observing the structure of the recurrence relation, we propose two additional heuristic schemes: one based on the (a) trace, and (b) eigenvector of a \emph{matrix-valued function solely composed of the anchor coordinates}.
-In the process, we derive the upper and lower bounds on (a) the achievable RNDOP at each iteration for 2D and 3D localization, and (b) the universal RNDOP bounds for 3D localization.
-Finally, we combine these schemes into a cohesive iterative algorithmic framework to obtain robust 2D and 3D RNDOP-optimal anchor configurations.
+In the process, we derive the upper and lower bounds on (a) the achievable RNDOP at each iteration, and (b) the universal RNDOP bounds.
+Then, we combine these schemes into a cohesive iterative algorithmic framework to obtain robust 2D and 3D RNDOP-optimal anchor configurations.
+Finally, we derive theoretical results to understand the impact of anchor position uncertainty on the maximum RNDOP.